Shayype White Paper

 travelling and everything you had on you has been stolen, meaning you have no

-driver’s licence, passport, phone, computer, money, cards etc. You need to
+driver’s licence, passport, phone, computer/tablet, money, cards etc. You need

 you prove who you are, without resorting to clunky and often

-impossible-to-answer questions about last transactions (not a good idea with
+impossible-to-answer questions about last transactions (not a great idea with

 direct debits), pre-set questions and big data (e.g. which refrigerator you